aumsathwara/GRC_Aum/Jarvis-MCP/README.md

 With **Jarvis-MCP**, you can:

-* Initialize and configure Jarvis
+* Initialize, configure, load and save configuration for Jarvis
-* Bootstrap from ARES, local or other machine
+* List and bootstrap from ARES, local or other machine
-* Create, list, run, and destroy pipelines
+* Create, list, run, set, and destroy pipelines
+* List, remove, promote, get all Jarvis repositories
 * Add or remove packages from a pipeline
 * Update package configurations
 * Build and run pipelines
+* Print, build and modify a resource graph

 ---